mso-devcode/github-vida-real/.github/issue_template.md

 ## Description

-Add here all the descriptions that you thik it will be usuful and valueble to this issue;
+Add here all the descriptions that you think it will be usuful and valuable to this issue;

 ## Screeshot